MoonMeet/.github/profile/README.md

 Welcome to Moon Meet's GitHub!

-Moon Meet is an Open Source platform that gives you a good access to connect with friends, make relationships and share stories.
+Moon Meet is an open source platform that gives you a good access to connect with friends, make relationships and share stories.
 </div>